ros-gbp/ompl-release/doc/markdown/integration.md

 <div class="row">
   <div class="col-lg-7 col-md-6 col-sm-5">
     VEROSIM is a 3D simulation system which aims at implementing the core idea of “eRobotics,” i.e., to design, program, control and optimize complex automated systems in detailed 3D simulations of their prospective working environments (space, open landscapes, forests, cities, buildings, factories etc), before commissioning the real system.
-At VEROSIM co-developer MMI / RWTH Aachen University, Christian Schlette uses OMPL for conventional robot motion planning as well as examining the transferability of sampling-based planners to new (robotic) applications.
-The adjacent video shows a user interface for the simulation-based programming of micro-optical assembly processes, where VEROSIM and OMPL support non-roboticists with automated motion planning in cluttered workcells.
+At the University of Southern Denmark (SDU), Christian Schlette works on the integration of OMPL into VEROSIM for conventional robot motion planning as well as examining the transferability of sampling-based planners to new (robotic) applications.
+The adjacent video shows an example by RWTH Aachen University, where the integration of VEROSIM and OMPL support non-roboticists with automated motion planning in cluttered workcells.
   </div>
   <div class="col-lg-5 col-md-6 col-sm-7">
     <div class="embed-responsive embed-responsive-16by9">